Bridge indices of spatial graphs and diagram colorings

 Note that in Coxeter groups the generators are involutions, so the role of $h$ and $k$ can be interchanged in the definition above.

-\begin{proposition} If a diagram $D$ representing a spatial graph $G$ can be labeled by $n$ reflections from a Coxeter group $C(\Delta)$ with reflection rank $n$, then $\beta(G)\geq n.$ \end{proposition}
+\begin{proposition} If a diagram $D$ representing a spatial graph $G$ can be labeled by $n$ reflections from a Coxeter group $C(\Delta)$ with reflection rank $n$, then $\widehat{\beta}(G)\geq n.$ \end{proposition}

-\begin{proof} In the same spirit as \autoref{prop:wirtatmostbr} and \autoref{prop:homogeneous}, the labels on the upper pods and maxima determine all the other labels.
-The difference is that we use a labeling by Coxeter groups in this setting.
+\begin{proof} In the same spirit as \autoref{prop:homogeneous}, the labels on seeds determine all the other labels.
+The difference is that we use a labeling by reflections in Coxeter groups in this setting.
 Thus, these labels generate $C(\Delta)$.
 We then appeal to \autoref{lem:algebraresult} to conclude that we need at least $n$ reflections to generate $C(\Delta)$. \end{proof}